buildpacks-community/kpack-cli/docs/kp_clusterbuildpack_create.md

 Create a cluster buildpack by providing command line arguments.

-The default service account used is read from the "default.serviceaccount" key in the "kp-config" ConfigMap within "kpack" namespace.
+The default service account used is read from the "default.repository.serviceaccount" key in the "kp-config" ConfigMap within "kpack" namespace.

 ```